St. Louis and Hannibal Railroad

 Around November 1919, the "Short Line" was sold to John Ringling (of Ringling Bros. & Barnum & Bailey Circus fame) for approximately $325,000.
 Between 1919 and 1930 he invested a further similar amount in rebuilding efforts.
 The depression was not kind to the St. Louis & Hannibal and Ringling.
 So, in 1932 the lower end of the mainline (below Bowling Green to Gilmore) was abandoned to save the rest of the system.
 John Ringling died December 2, 1936.
 His nephew John Ringling North assumed ownership of the railroad and circus interests.

 Only 5 miles of the southern mainline was saved and it became the St. Louis & Troy Railroad running from Troy to Moscow Mills, Missouri, and operated until October 1, 1960.
 It served local industries and was connected to the Burlington line by a siding at Moscow Mills.
 The St. Louis & Troy line was owned largely by local businessmen in cooperation with the Ringling family until 1944 when 25 businessmen solidified their ownership by purchasing it outright.

 Beginning in 1933, the StL&HRR began operating four Mack AD model railbuses to bolster passenger service.
 It also ran dedicated freight trains as well.
 It helped for a time but eventually the owners and management abandoned the Perry Branch in 1943.
 The mainline was abandoned as well in 1944.
 The company was finally dissolved March 12, 1945.

 The St. Louis & Troy remained in operation but was finally abandoned February 1, 1961.
 This was the last remainder of the line which began life in 1857 and construction began in 1871.

 The railroad was largely not very profitable during its entire life as it served a remote area with small revenues.
 The building of hard surface roads (US Hwy 61), the ever-expanding Foster Bus Line routes, growing trucking industry and finally the personal automobile spelled its demise.

-Locally, the Short Line is still fondly remembered for its personal service and the kindness shown by owners, management and crews.

-Former Hannibal & St. Louis station in Bowling Green, MO.